IsaacSchemm/Crowmask/README.md

 ### Public HTTP endpoints

 * `/.well-known/nodeinfo`: returns the location of the NodeInfo endpoint
-* `/.well-known/webfinger`: returns information about the actor, if given the actor's URL or a handle representing the actor on either `CrowmaskHost` or `HandleHost`; otherwise, redirects to the same path on the domain of the first admin actor
+* `/.well-known/webfinger`: returns information about the actor, if given the actor's URL or a handle representing the actor on either `CrowmaskHost` or `HandleHost`; otherwise, performs the same request on the domain indicated by `WebFingerDomain` (if any) and returns the result
 * `/api/actor`: returns the `Person` object
 * `/api/actor/followers`: contains the IDs of all followers (not paginated)
 * `/api/actor/following`: an empty list